 About Swamp Rose Ecology

 Additionally, we aim to increase knowledge of and access to ecological restoration activities among the general public by facilitating residential habitat renewal projects.
 By giving our customers the option to restore habitat where they live, we are able to increase the amount of healthy habitat found in the region while providing sustainable invasive species management solutions that don’t increase the amount of pesticides in the environment.
-We also supply landowners with striking wildflowers, locally foraged culinary ingredients, and a host of gorgeous and functional native vegetation that is uniquely Northwestern.
+We also supply landowners with striking wildflowers, habitat that is invaluable to wildlife, and a host of gorgeous and functional native vegetation that is uniquely Northwestern.
 More importantly, we connect our clients to resources that help them live more harmoniously with the natural world.

 About Our Staff

-Dan graduated summa cum laude from Fort Lewis College in Durango, Colorado with a Bachelor’s in Environmental Studies.
-Before founding Swamp Rose, he accumulated years of field experience in a variety of ecosystems throughout Colorado, Washington and Oregon working on his own grant-funded research, as a biologist for the Washington Department of Fish and Wildlife, and as a habitat restoration technician.
+Before founding Swamp Rose, Dan accumulated years of field experience in a variety of ecosystems throughout Oregon, Washington and Colorado working on his own grant-funded research, as a biologist for the Washington Department of Fish and Wildlife, and as a habitat restoration technician.
 He has a particular affinity for plants, amphibious mammals and aquatic systems.
+Dan splits his time between running Swamp Rose and working on a PhD focused on Assisted Gene Flow (AGF) and climate adaptation in plants.